European Goldfinch

 Key Features

-- Deeply forked tail with white spotting
+- Deeply forked tail with white spots on the outer feathers

 When You’ll See Them